modille/unscrabble-api-rails/README.md

 It also supports optionally filtering based on a regular expression.

 The dictionary used is the `enable1.txt` dictionary (Words With Friends).

+As of 2014-07-16, an instance of this app is deployed to Heroku at [http://modille-unscrabble-api-rails.herokuapp.com/](http://modille-unscrabble-api-rails.herokuapp.com/)

 ## Example Usage